GenAIOps for MLOps practitioners

 Experimentation

-As part of the inner loop, experimentation is the iterative process of building, evaluating (covered in the next section), and refining your solution.
+Experimentation, a part of the inner loop, is the iterative process of creating, evaluating, and refining your solution.
 The following sections discuss experimentation for the common generative AI technical patterns.

-When fine-tuning an existing language model or training a small language model, you can utilize your current MLOps investments.
-For instance, Azure Machine Learning pipelines offer a robust toolkit for conducting experiments efficiently and effectively.
-These pipelines allow you to manage the entire fine-tuning process, from data preprocessing to model training and evaluation.
+When you fine-tune an existing language model or train a small language model, you can take advantage of your current MLOps investments.
+For instance, Azure Machine Learning pipelines provide a toolkit for conducting experiments efficiently and effectively.
+These pipelines enable you to manage the entire fine-tuning process, from data preprocessing to model training and evaluation.

 RAG and prompt engineering

-Experimentation with prompt engineering and RAG workloads requires extending your MLOps investments.
+Experimentation with prompt engineering and RAG workloads requires you to extend your MLOps investments.
 For these technical patterns, the workload doesn't end with the model.
-Your workload requires an orchestrator which is a system that knows how to run logic, call data stores for required information like grounding data, generate prompts, call language models, and more.
+The workload requires an orchestrator, which is a system that can run logic, call data stores for required information like grounding data, generate prompts, call language models, and more.
 The data stores and the indexes in the stores are also part of the workload.
-Your operations have to extend to govern these aspects of the workload.
+You need to extend your operations to govern these aspects of the workload.

-There are multiple dimensions to experiment on for prompt engineering solutions, including different instructions, personas, examples, constraints, and advanced techniques like prompt chaining.
-When you're experimenting with RAG solutions, there are additional areas to experiment with, including the following areas:
+You can experiment on multiple dimensions for prompt engineering solutions, including different instructions, personas, examples, constraints, and advanced techniques like prompt chaining.
+When you experiment with RAG solutions, you can experiment with additional areas:

-As discussed in DataOps, keys to experimentation are reproducibility and data versioning.
-A good experimentation framework allows you to store inputs, such as changes to hyperparameters or prompts, along with outputs to be used when evaluating the experiment.
+As discussed in DataOps, reproducibility and data versioning are key to experimentation.
+A good experimentation framework enables you to store inputs, such as changes to hyperparameters or prompts, along with outputs to be used when you evaluate the experiment.

-Like with your existing MLOps environment, you can take advantage of frameworks like Azure Machine Learning pipelines.
-Azure Machine Learning pipelines have features that support indexing, integrating with vector stores such as Azure AI Search.
-Your GenAIOps environment can take advantage of these features of pipelines and combine them with prompt flow features that manage prompt engineering and custom preprocessing logic.
+As in your existing MLOps environment, you can take advantage of frameworks like Azure Machine Learning pipelines.
+Azure Machine Learning pipelines have features that support indexing by integrating with vector stores like AI Search.
+Your GenAIOps environment can take advantage of these pipeline features and combine them with prompt flow features that manage prompt engineering and custom preprocessing logic.

 Evaluation and experimentation

 Evaluation is key in the iterative experimentation process of building, evaluating, and refining your solution.
-The evaluation of your changes provides you with the feedback necessary to make your refinements or validate that the current iteration meets your requirements.
+The evaluation of your changes provides the feedback that you need to make your refinements or validate that the current iteration meets your requirements.
 The following sections discuss evaluation in the experimentation phase for the common generative AI technical patterns.

-The evaluation of fine-tuned or trained generative AI models should utilize your existing MLOps investments.
-For example, if you're using Azure Machine Learning pipelines to orchestrate your machine learning model training, you can take advantage of the same evaluation features for fine-tuning foundation language models or training new small language models.
-These features include taking advantage of the Evaluate Model component that computes industry-standard evaluation metrics for specific model types and compare results across models.
+For the evaluation of fine-tuned or trained generative AI models, you should take advantage of your existing MLOps investments.
+For example, if you use Azure Machine Learning pipelines to orchestrate your machine learning model training, you can use the same evaluation features to fine-tune foundation language models or train new small language models.
+These features include the Evaluate Model component, which computes industry-standard evaluation metrics for specific model types and compares results across models.

 RAG and prompt engineering

-You have to extend your existing MLOps investments to evaluate generative AI solutions.
-You can take advantage of tools like prompt flow that offers a robust framework for evaluation.
-Prompt flows enable teams to define custom evaluation logic, specifying criteria and metrics to assess the performance of various prompt variants and language models (LLMs).
-This structured approach allows for side-by-side comparison of different configurations, such as hyperparameter adjustments or architectural variations, to identify the optimal setup for specific tasks.
+You need to extend your existing MLOps investments to evaluate generative AI solutions.
+You can use tools like prompt flow, which provides a framework for evaluation.
+Prompt flow enables teams to define custom evaluation logic by specifying criteria and metrics to assess the performance of various prompt variants and large language models (LLMs).
+This structured approach allows you to compare different configurations side by side, like hyperparameter or architectural variations, to identify the optimal setup for specific tasks.

-Jobs in prompt flow automatically capture input and output data throughout the experimentation process, creating a comprehensive trial record.
+Jobs in prompt flow automatically capture input and output data throughout the experimentation process to create a comprehensive trial record.
 You can gain insights and identify promising configurations that can inform future iterations by analyzing this data.
-You can accelerate the development of your generative AI solutions by conducting efficient and systematic experimentation using prompt flows.
+You can accelerate the development of your generative AI solutions by using prompt flows to conduct efficient and systematic experimentation.

-The experimentation process is the same regardless of the use case for your generative AI solution, such as classification, summarization, translation, or even RAG.
+The experimentation process is the same regardless of the use case for your generative AI solution.
+These use cases include classification, summarization, translation, and even RAG.
 The important difference is the metrics that you use to evaluate the different use cases.
-The following are some examples of metrics you should consider per use case:
+Following are some metrics, based on use case, to consider.

 Note

-Generative AI solutions, in general, extend the responsibilities of the machine learning team from training models to prompt engineering and managing grounding data.
-Because prompt engineering and RAG experimentation and evaluation don't necessarily require data scientists, it's tempting to perform these functions with other roles such as software engineers and data engineers.
-You will run into challenges when you omit data scientists from experimenting with prompt engineering and RAG solutions.
-Other roles aren't commonly trained on how to scientifically evaluate the results like many data scientists are.
+In general, generative AI solutions extend the responsibilities of the machine learning team from training models to prompt engineering and managing grounding data.
+Because prompt engineering and RAG experimentation and evaluation don't necessarily require data scientists, you might be tempted to use other roles, like software engineers and data engineers, to perform these functions.
+You'll experience challenges if you omit data scientists from the process of experimenting with prompt engineering and RAG solutions.
+Other roles aren't commonly trained on scientifically evaluating the results, as many data scientists are.
 Read the seven-part article series Designing and developing a RAG solution to get an understanding of the complexity of designing generative AI solutions.

-Investing in generative AI solutions allows you to take some of the pressure off your data science resources.
-The role of software engineers grows in these solutions.
-For example, software engineers are great resources to manage the orchestration responsibility in generative AI solutions and they're adept at setting up the evaluation metrics in tools like prompt flow.
-It's important that this work is done under the watchful eye of your data scientists.
-Data scientists have the training and experience to understand how to properly evaluate the experiments.
+Investing in generative AI solutions enables you to take some pressure off your data science resources.
+The role of software engineers expands in these solutions.
+For example, software engineers are great resources for managing the orchestration responsibility in generative AI solutions, and they're adept at setting up the evaluation metrics in tools like prompt flow.
+It's important to have data scientists review this work.
+They have the training and experience to understand how to properly evaluate the experiments.

 Deployment

-Some generative AI solutions involve deploying custom trained models or fine-tuning existing models, while others don't.
-Generative AI solutions add additional responsibility to deploy the orchestrators and any data stores.
-The following sections discuss deployment for the common generative AI technical patterns.
+Some generative AI solutions involve deploying custom-trained models or fine-tuning existing models, but others don't.
+For generative AI solutions, you need to include the additional tasks of deploying the orchestrators and any data stores.
+The following sections discuss deployment for common generative AI technical patterns.

-Deploying generative AI models and fine-tuning foundational models should use your existing MLOps investments, with some possible adjustments.
-For example, for fine-tuning a large language model in Azure OpenAI, you need to ensure your training and validation datasets are in JSONL format and you need to upload the data via a REST API.
+You should use your existing MLOps investments, with some possible adjustments, to deploy generative AI models and fine-tune foundational models.
+For example, to fine-tune a large language model in Azure OpenAI, you need to ensure that your training and validation datasets are in JSONL format, and you need to upload the data via a REST API.
 You also need to create a fine-tuning job.
-Deploying a trained small language model can take advantage of your existing MLOps investments.
+To deploy a trained small language model, you can take advantage of your existing MLOps investments.

 RAG and prompt engineering

-For RAG and prompt engineering, there are additional concerns that you need to deploy, including the orchestration logic, changes to data stores such as indexes or schemas, and changes to data pipeline logic.
-Orchestration logic is normally encapsulated in frameworks like prompt flow, Semantic Kernel, or LangChain.
-You can deploy the orchestrator to differing compute resources, including those resources you may currently deploy custom models to.
-See Baseline Azure OpenAI end-to-end chat reference architecture for examples of deploying prompt flow to either Azure Machine Learning managed online endpoints or Azure App Service.
-To deploy to Azure App Service, the baseline Azure OpenAI chat architecture packages the flow and its dependencies as a container, a practice that increases portability and consistency across different environments.
+For RAG and prompt engineering, there are additional concerns, including orchestration logic, changes to data stores like indexes and schemas, and changes to data pipeline logic.
+Orchestration logic is typically encapsulated in frameworks like prompt flow, Semantic Kernel, or LangChain.
+You can deploy the orchestrator to different compute resources, including resources that you might currently deploy custom models to.
+See Azure OpenAI end-to-end chat architecture for examples of deploying prompt flow to either online endpoints managed by Azure Machine Learning or to Azure App Service.
+To deploy to App Service, the Azure OpenAI chat architecture packages the flow and its dependencies as a container, a practice that increases portability and consistency across different environments.

-Deployments of changes to database resources such as changes to data models or indexes are new responsibilities that need to be handled in GenAIOps.
+Deployments of changes to database resources, like changes to data models or indexes, are new tasks that need to be handled in GenAIOps.
 A common practice when working with large language models is to use a gateway in front of the LLM.

-Many generative AI architectures that consume platform hosted language models, like those served from Azure OpenAI, include a gateway such as Azure API Management.
-The gateway use cases include load balancing, authentication, monitoring, and more.
+Many generative AI architectures that consume platform-hosted language models, like those served from Azure OpenAI, include a gateway like Azure API Management.
+The gateway use cases include load balancing, authentication, and monitoring.
 The gateway can play a role in deployment of newly trained or fine-tuned models, allowing you to progressively roll out new models.
-The use of a gateway, along with model versioning, allows you to minimize risk when deploying changes, and roll back to previous versions when there are issues.
+The use of a gateway, along with model versioning, enables you to minimize risk when you deploy changes and to roll back to previous versions when problems occur.

-Deployments of generative AI specific concerns, such as the orchestrator, should follow proper operational procedures like:
+Deployments of elements that are specific to generative AI, such as the orchestrator, should follow proper operational procedures, like:

-Because the deployment responsibilities for generative AI applications extend beyond just model deployment, you may need additional job roles to manage the deployment and monitoring of things like the user interface, the orchestrator, and the data stores.
+Because the deployment responsibilities for generative AI applications extend beyond model deployment, you might need additional job roles to manage the deployment and monitoring of things like the user interface, the orchestrator, and the data stores.
 These roles are often aligned to DevOps engineer skill sets.

 Inferencing and monitoring